aewshopping/ssg-deploy-test/src/posts/reviews/2024-12-22-review-the-invention-of-good-and-evil.md

 Here Sauer gets into wokedom and anti-wokedom - the conflict between freedom and equality that we sometimes wrestle with today.
 The temptation to legislate for equality at the expense of freedom is seen as the essence of the ‘culture wars’.

-Sauer also makes the interesting point that the more extreme positions that people adopt when fighting for a culture army are positions that are adopted precisely _because_ they are extreme, thereby strongly signalling group identity.
+Sauer also makes the point that the more extreme positions that people adopt when fighting for a culture army are positions that are adopted precisely _because_ they are extreme, thereby strongly signalling group identity.

-Putting a slightly different slant on a similar phenomenon:
+Putting a slightly different slant on a similar phenomenon he goes on:

 >> The notion that some people are simply too stupid or irrational to distinguish true from false is inaccurate and self-righteous – because of course, only other people are irrational and deluded.
 In reality, we are all mere consumers of cumulative cultural capital that holds us hostage in informational captivity.
 The processes that lead some people to adopt fake news are, counterintuitive though it sounds, completely rational - the same mechanisms are at work that we have used to acquire any other form of knowledge.
 >>> Hanno Sauer, The Invention of Good and Evil